 Although no one likes to dwell on it, accident can and often do happen whilst trekking.
 Whilst the Everest Base Camp trek is not considered dangerous in itself, any mountain trek has potential danger, especially at high altitudes.
 High altitude affects people in different ways and can, potentially, inflame pre-existing medical conditions like heart problems.
-Even small injuries like a twisted ankle or pulled leg muscle can be a serious issue at high altitude.
+Even small injuries, like a twisted ankle or pulled leg muscle, can be a serious issue at high altitude.
 All of the above mentioned issues make the Everest Base Camp trek more risky than your standard hike back home.

-Luckily, the trek is one of the most popular in Nepal and sees a lot of footfall, therefore, you’re never far from a helping hand.
+Luckily, the trek is one of the most popular in Nepal and sees a lot of footfall.
+Therefore, you’re never far from a helping hand.
 Even so, it is crucial that you are covered for medical evacuation (preferably by helicopter) and assistance on top of standard hospital cover.

 Travelling in places like Nepal increases the probability of illness as your body is usually not adapted to the food or hygiene levels in foreign areas.
-Anyone who has travelled to India can probably attest to this after experiencing ‘Delhi Belly’!
+Anyone who has traveled to India can probably attest to this after experiencing ‘Delhi Belly’!

 Therefore you need to make sure that your insurance covers you for a wide variety of accidents and illnesses in Nepal.
 The fine print will detail these, so make sure you read it!
 Also make sure you research what vaccinations are required depending on your country of origin.